 When you pack your child's lunch, you control what's in it.
 Westend61 / Getty Images/Westend61

 By Margaret O'Malley

 Our editors have independently selected the items featured in this article because we think they’re worth knowing about.
 NBC News has affiliate relationships so we may get a small share of the revenue if you buy something through our links.

-Packing lunches seems to scratch a creative itch and with all those perfectly-portioned boxes to fill, it makes it infinitely easier to crank out lunches that are nutritionally balanced and fun to eat — not to mention pretty to look at.
-(You can see my cucumber turkey boats in the picture below — one of my early bento successes that my daughter still requests to this day.)
+Packing lunches seems to scratch a creative itch, and with all those perfectly-portioned boxes to fill, it makes it infinitely easier to crank out lunches that are nutritionally balanced and fun to eat — not to mention pretty to look at.
+(You can see my cucumber turkey boats in the picture to the left — one of my early bento successes that my daughter still requests to this day.)